arantespp/arantespp.com/posts/books/the-principles-of-product-development-flow.md

 #### D18: The Frequency Response Principle: We can't respond faster than our frequency response.

-In product development, queues do more damage if we respond to them slowly ([Principle Q16](#q16-the-intervention-principle-we-cannot-rely-on-randomness-to-correct-a-random-queue)).
+In product development, queues do more damage if we respond to them slowly ([The Intervention Principle, Q16](#q16-the-intervention-principle-we-cannot-rely-on-randomness-to-correct-a-random-queue)).
 As a result, you need to accelerate your decision-making speed.
 You do this involving few people and few layers of management.
 By ensuring that low levels can correctly make most decisions, you must avoid overloading the limited bandwidth at high management levels.

 You need to give them authority, information, and practice to enable lower organization levels to make decisions.
 Without preparation and the freedom to fail upon occasion, they won't take control of these decisions.